Welcome to Sea-Ex Recreational Angling Site - All Types of Fishing & Marine

 YABBIES

-Also known as freshwater crayfish.
+Yabbies are also known as Australian freshwater crayfish.
 Yabbies are a major part of trout and other freshwater fish.

 Hook a yabbie through the tail with a No. 4 to No. 1 size hooks, as you would a prawn or shrimp.
 Be careful to keep the yabbie suspended off the bottom, because if they reach the bottom they will crawl under the nearest snag!